kbouwmee/baastofirebase/README.md

 ```

 ## Firestore Service Account
-You need to export a private key for a service account from FireStore and place it in file service-key.json.
-Get serviceAccount JSON file from Project Setting > SERVICE ACCOUNTS in Firebase Console
+You need to export a private key for a service account from FireStore and place it in file `service-key.json`.
+Get serviceAccount JSON file from Project Setting > SERVICE ACCOUNTS in Firebase Console.
+[See here for some screenshots](https://hackernoon.com/filling-cloud-firestore-with-data-3f67d26bd66e).

 ## Install
 Download or close this repository.